-Q: I will be traveling a month (30 days) in Indonesia, cause that’s the maximum days in visa requirement, so what itinerary is best for the making my trip worth it?
-I know this is quite a general question as I understand Indonesia is huge.
-I will be flying into Jakarta as starting point and do not have an exit point yet, so can be flexible.
+Q: I will be traveling for a month (30 days) in Indonesia, cause that’s the maximum number of days in visa requirement, so what itinerary is best for making my trip worth it?
+This is quite a general question, as I understand Indonesia is huge.
+I will be flying into Jakarta as starting point and do not have an exit point yet, so I can be flexible.

 I agree it is a really general question indeed.
 What kind of things are you interested in?
 Cultural?
 Historical?
 Beach?
 Relax?
 Diving?
 But anyhow, you can always mix and match our Indonesia Itineraries.
 For a start, below is a suggested itinerary for you for 1 month / 30 days traveling in Indonesia: